Are Wasps Dangerous?

 What to do if you find a wasp nest on your property

-If you find a wasp nest too close to your home for comfort or if you can’t enjoy your backyard because wasps are being a bit too aggressive, contact EnviroPest.
+If you find a wasp nest too close to your home for your comfort or if you can’t enjoy your backyard because wasps are being a bit too aggressive, contact EnviroPest.
 Offering effective pest control services in the Denver metro, Colorado Springs, and Loveland as well as throughout Northern Colorado, our team of highly trained pest control specialists have the tools and knowledge to address your wasp problem quickly and effectively!

 This blog was originally published 06/30/16.
 It has been updated to reflect the most up-to-date information about wasps in Colorado.